The Study of Human Societies

 - Urban Planning/Public Policy

-What Are Graduates of This Program Doing Now?
+What are Graduates of Sociology Doing Now?

 Our Sociology graduates have pursued graduate degrees at various graduate schools around the country.
 Some of these graduate programs include advance study within the fields of Sociology, Social Work, Ministry and a variety of human service fields.
 Others have found employment opportunities in both the private and public sectors.